WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 • Ensuring cooperation with the local authority and other safeguarding partners

-• Appointing a Snr Designated Safeguarding Lead from the leadership team to take lead responsibility for child protection/safeguarding and that a Designated Teacher for Looked- After Children is appropriately trained.
+• Appointing Senior Designated Safeguarding Leads from the leadership team to take lead responsibility for child protection/safeguarding and that a Designated Teacher for Looked After Children is appropriately trained.

-• Ensuring that all staff read and fully understand at least Part One of Keeping Children Safe in Education 2018 and ensure that there are mechanisms in place to assist staff to understand and discharge their role and responsibilities as set out in Part One.
+• Ensuring that all staff read and fully understand at least Part One of Keeping Children Safe in Education 2019 and ensure that there are mechanisms in place to assist staff to understand and discharge their role and responsibilities as set out in the guidance.

 • The Chair of Governors and Named child protection/safeguarding governors will access role specific training to enable them to discharge and comply with their child protection/ safeguarding responsibilities.

-• Ensuring there is a training a strategy in place for all staff, including the Head Teacher, so that child protection training is undertaken with refresher training at three yearly intervals.
-The Snr Designated Safeguarding Lead and all other staff with designated safeguarding responsibilities should receive refresher training at two yearly intervals.
+• Ensuring there is a training a strategy in place for all staff, including the Head Teacher, so that child protection training is undertaken with and refreshed in line with KCSIE 2019 and NSCP guidance.

 • Ensuring that staff undergo safeguarding child protection training at induction and that there are arrangements in place for staff to be regularly updated to ensure that safeguarding remains a priority.